Sigmmma/c20/src/content/hr/engine/animation-data/readme.md

 Pose overlay animations will instead use poses (keyframes which define extremes).
 Ideal for aiming animations to handle weapon sway.

 # JMR (Replacement)
-Simliar to overlay animations except the animation of keyframed bones are completely replaced by JMR animations.
+Similiar to overlay animations except the animation of keyframed bones are completely replaced by JMR animations.
 These animations can either be relative to local or object space.
 Ideal for ready/stow and throw grenade animations.

 # Defining Animation types in Sidecars